-- Forty (40) hours;
+- The workweek shall consist of f orty (40) hours:

 - Thirty eight (38) hours;

 - Thirty seven and one half (37.5) hours;

 - Thirty six (36) hours

-Employees may work a fixed compressed work schedule with the approval of the Department Head and City Manager City Manager or City Attorney for positions appointed by the City Attorney.
+Employees may work a fixed compressed work schedule with the approval of the Department Head and City Manager.
 Compressed work schedules are fixed work schedules that enable the employee to complete their bi-weekly standard workweek schedule in other than the traditional 10 working days.